UPPMAX/programming_formalisms/docs/data_structures/expressive_data_type.md

       self.y = any_y
     ```

-    > To create a `Coordinat`, the use need to give two things,
+    > To create a `Coordinate`, the use need to give two things,
     > called `any_x` and `any_y`.
 These are stored inside of the
     > class as `x` and `y`.